 The locations shown below can be visited only when you climb up Mt.
 Misen which is available in parallel with the Peace Memorial Park and Miyajima Tour.

 ETERNAL FLAME AND OGRES AT MT.
 MISEN -- The eternal fire has been burning for 1,200 years at Reikado Hall.
-Three ogres have been enshrined - being served by Tengu, long-nosed goblins, at Sankido Hall in Mt.
-Misen.
-Very mysterious Power Spots.
+Three ogres are enshrined at Sankido Hall.
 (Click here for Mt.
 Misen official youtube channel)

 Eternal Flame at Reikado Hall

 MYSTERIOUS STONES ON TOP -- As you go closer to the top, you'll encounter the gigantic stones.
 Who brought them up to the top?
 Gods or aliens?

 THREE STARS OF MICHELIN GREEN GUIDE -- The beautiful views from the Misen observatory is granted the highest rank of three stars in Michelin Green Guide, meaning a beautiful spot to visit.
 Come and enjoy the scenery!